Sslaxx/Godot_Sonic_Engine/Docs/Design/Design_Document_Godot_Sonic_Engine.md

 ## In general

-These are the basic states that are used by the code, as bitmask values.
+These are the basic states that are used by the code, as bitmask values, to control characters.
 Custom states - for example, character-specific states, e.g. `STATE_KNUCKLES_GLIDING` - should be documented by whoever is developing the game.

 ## STATE_IDLE (0)